minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // Data Processing & Cleaning
-Considering the circumstance that the 2021 votes had a different format than the 2013-2019 votes, the representative's names were often different, and thus could not be joined easily to create an aggregate roll-call dataframe.
+Considering the circumstance that the 2021 votes had a different format than the 2013-2019 votes, the representative's names were often different, and thus could not be joined easily to create an aggregate roll-call data frame.

 #figure(```r
 fuzzy_match <- function(x, y, max_dist = 5) {